tq-systems/meta-tq/doc/README.BootMediaTQMa8.md

 To create a bootable SD-Card with boot stream only (for exact file name see SOM specific documentation):

-write bootstream at offset 32 kiB (0x8000) to SD-Card
+Write bootstream with correct [offset](#bootstream-location-on-sd-and-e-mmc) to SD-Card

 Example for Linux: